drpicox/david-rodenas.com/posts/angular-provider.md

 ### What the example does?

 Let's look carefully to the introduction example.
-It proposes many ways to create and injectable Logger.
+It proposes many ways to create and injectable logger.
 First, it defines a constructor called Logger (builds an object with one method, log).
-Next, you can choose which way do you prefer to create an injectable Logger.
-It does not matter how you have defined the `Logger`, use it just as simple as follows:
+Next, you can choose which way do you prefer to create an injectable logger.
+It does not matter how you have defined the `logger`, use it just as simple as follows:

 ```javascript
     module.controller('LoggyController', function(Logger) {